unionai-oss/pandera/docs/source/integrations.rst

    * - :ref:`Mypy <mypy_integration>`
      - Type-lint your pandas and pandera code with mypy for static type safety [experimental 🧪]
    * - :ref:`Pydantic <pydantic_integration>`
-     - Use pandera SchemaModels when defining  your pydantic BaseModels
+     - Use pandera DataFrameModels when defining  your pydantic BaseModels

 .. toctree::
     :maxdepth: 1